Mark Penry, 1965-2025

 Myself, Yarmo, and Mark on the summit of the Bishorn with the Weisshorn looming in the background

-When our team moved back to Colorado at the end of our contract, we hiked and climbed together frequently.
+When our consulting team moved back to Colorado at the end of our contract, we hiked and climbed together frequently.
 In the early 2000s I did some soul-searching and moved out of the corporate world to find something more meaningful.
 I eventually got rid of my possessions and spent time in rural Guatemala putting together the pieces of what would eventually become Pura Vida.

 Our third attempt on the Rinderhorn was the charm.